samclark2015/LightBerry/README.md

 These values must be unique across devices, so a UUID should be used for the device ID and a randomly generated, yet easily typed code, should be used for the pairing code.
 See the below [Environment Variables](#environment-variables) section for necessary variables to be set.

+### Supported Device Types
+This list will be updated as more device implementations become supported:
+- Switch (on/off)

 ### Environment Variables
 #### Server